JurianvdWoude/perlin-noise-flow-field/README.md

 ## Running the program

 To run the program, simply open the `index.html` file in your web browser.
-You should see the Mandelbrot set displayed in the canvas.
+You should see the Flow field displayed in the canvas.

 ## Description